 Find Books - find print and eBooks and learn how the library can get you books we don't have in our collection.

-Find Articles - search for articles online and in print.
+Find Journal Articles - search for articles online and in print.
 Recommends the best resources for finding criminal justice and criminology articles.

 Find Statistics - find the best places for statistics useful for research and study of Criminal Justice and Criminology.